SCH94/cheatsheets/cli/README.md

        Hello World!

  ## pwd :- Print Present working directory
- #By default, pwd will list the “logical” path of your current directory.
+ # By default, pwd will list the “logical” path of your current directory.
 This means it will treat symlinked paths (see Section 1.4.3) as if they were the actual paths.
-For example, my development directory doesn’t exist under my home folder, /Users/markbates; instead it is symlinked to a folder inside of /Users/markbates/Dropbox.
+For example, my development directory doesn’t exist under my home folder, /Users/sch; instead it is symlinked to a folder inside of /Users/sch/Dropbox.

     $ pwd[option]